JanHerca/urantiapedia/output/wikijs/en/article/Gloriann_Harris/The_privilege_of_individual_ministry.md

 If someone says, “I love God,” but hates his brother, he is a liar.
 For he cannot love God, whom he has not seen, if he does not love his brother, whom he has seen.

 “_The Master has taught the apostles that they are the sons of God.
-He has called them brethren, and now, before he leaves, he calls them his friends._” ([UB 180:1.6](/en/The_Urantia_Book/180#p1_6)) In the gospel that we call John: “No longer do I call you servants, for the servant does not know what his master is doing: instead I call you friends.”
+He has called them brethren, and now, before he leaves, he calls them his friends._” (<a id="a171_154"></a>[UB 180:1.6](/en/The_Urantia_Book/180#p1_6)) In the gospel that we call John: “No longer do I call you servants, for the servant does not know what his master is doing: instead I call you friends.”

 Fr.
 George Ninteman, a Dominican Preacher, writes, “Every meeting of persons is the exchange of gifts, But a gift without a giver is not a gift, it is a thing devoid of relationship.
 Friendship is a relationship between persons who see themselves as they truly are; gifts of the Father to each other for others... brothers.
 A friend is a gift not just to me, but to others through me...
 When I keep my friend, possess him, I destroy him ‘giftness.’
 If I save his life for me, I lose it for others.
 Persons are gifts, gifts received and gifts given, like the Son, like the Spirit, gifts _from_ the Father.
 Friendship is the response of persons...”

 Remember our father/brother's last words on earth: “_Love men with the love wherewith I have loved you and serve your fellow mortals even as I have served you.
 By the spirit fruits of your lives impel souls to believe the truth that man is a son of God, and that all men are brethren.
 Remember all I have taught you and the life I have lived among you.
-My love overshadows you, my spirit will dwell with you, and my peace shall abide upon you, Farewell._” ([UB 193:5.2](/en/The_Urantia_Book/193#p5_2))
+My love overshadows you, my spirit will dwell with you, and my peace shall abide upon you, Farewell._” (<a id="a175_457"></a>[UB 193:5.2](/en/The_Urantia_Book/193#p5_2))

 Do well.